umee-network/umee.cc/content/pages/community-events.md

 **Details**

-Creativity is key - feel free to submit photoshopped images or gifs, handmade artwork such as drawings and paintings, or anything else you can think of!
+Creativity is key!
 The more out of the box, the better!
 As long as your submission(s) involves a creative twist on the new Umee logo, you will be eligible to win.
+Here are some ideas of different mediums you can recreate the Umee logo in:
+- Drawings
+- Pantings
+- Grahic Design/Photoshop
+- Collages (Digital or handmade)
+- Woodwork
+- Baked Goods
+- ASCII Art
+- Resin Art
+- And anything else you can think of!

 **Winners will be selected by the Umee team based on:**
 - Creativity